manyhotcakes/MARKDOWN_BLOG/readme.md

 This project is using Laravel v5.6. https://laravel.com/docs/5.6/installation

-if this app will work on your pc, you have to make sure following requirements:
+if you want that this app work on your pc, you have to make sure following requirements:

 - php >= 7.1.3
 - composer >= 1.6.5